-- A. The Purchasers and the Company entered into that certain Securities Purchase Agreement dated as of April 17, 2023 (the "Original Agreement"), pursuant to which the Company agreed to sell and issue to each Purchaser, a senior secured convertible note (the "Original Note"), convertible into shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"), in an aggregate principal amount of up to \$540,000. - B. Pursuant to the Original Agreement, the Company issued to the Purchasers the Original Notes in an aggregate principal amount of \$393,807.99, on April 17, 2023. - C. The Purchaser and the Company desire to amend the Original Note pursuant to and in accordance with the terms set forth herein. - D. Capitalized terms not otherwise defined herein shall have the meanings set forth in the Original Note and Original Agreement.
+- A. The Purchasers and the Company entered into that certain Securities Purchase Agreement dated as of April 17, 2023 (the 'Original Agreement'), pursuant to which the Company agreed to sell and issue to each Purchaser, a senior secured convertible note, as amended on October 8, 2023 and October 24, 2023 (the "Original Note"), convertible into shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"), in an aggregate principal amount of up to \$540,000. - B. Pursuant to the Original Agreement, the Company issued to the Purchasers the Original Notes in an aggregate principal amount of \$393,807.99, on April 17, 2023. - C. The Purchaser and the Company desire to amend the Original Note pursuant to and in accordance with the terms set forth herein. - D. Capitalized terms not otherwise defined herein shall have the meanings set forth in the Original Note and Original Agreement.